 Here are some of our favourite examples:

-The easiest thing to do is upload your podcast to Soundcloud and then use an RSS feed which will distribute the show to major podcast providers such as Spotify, Itunes, and Acast.
-You will need to be signed up to these platforms yourself first.
+You will need to be signed up for these platforms yourself first.
 You can use the free version of Soundcloud to do this but premium offers you some extra features like scheduling your episodes.

 Tip: Soundcloud have a great step-by-step podcast guide for helping you with this process.